PsyTeachR/reprores-v2/inst/book/08-glm.md

 ### Residuals {#residuals}

 You can use the `residuals()` function to extract the error term for each each data point.
 This is the DV values, minus the estimates for the intercept and trial type.
-We'll make a density plot of the <a class='glossary' target='_blank' title='That part of an observation that cannot be captured by the statistical model, and thus is assumed to reflect unknown factors.' href='https://psyteachr.github.io/glossary/r#residual-error'>residuals</a> below and compare it to the normal distribution we used for the error term.
+We'll make a density plot of the <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/r#residual-error'>residuals</a> below and compare it to the normal distribution we used for the error term.

 ```r